 - “>” (closed angled bracket) = “>“

-- Searching the WordPress Support Forum or WordPress troubleshooting resources for probable causes and solutions
+- Searching the WordPress Support Forum or WordPress troubleshooting resources for possible causes and solutions

-- Contacting your webhosting company for help
+- Contacting your hosting provider for help